crcn/tandem-old/README.md

 </component>
 ```

-The format above is similar to other template languages such as Handlebars, and Mustache, but the syntax is carefully designed to ensure that _every part_ of Paperclip can be written visually.
-Though Paperclip files _can_ be written by hand, that's not what the format is designed for.
-Paperclip's file format provides yet another UI to help developers inspect how a web component is written so that they can integrate Paperclip files into their main application.
+The format above is similar to other template languages such as Handlebars, and Mustache, but the syntax is designed for visual editing (Certain features augment tooling in Tandem).
+Paperclip is intentially limited to ensure that it's lightweight, and performant within Tandem (Only HTML, CSS, and built-in expressions are allowed).
+Complex behavior can be added by wrapping Paperclip components with higher order components.

-> Also note that Paperclip's limited expressiveness is to ensure that paperclip files are _lightweight_ (Only HTML, CSS, and built-in expressions are allowed), since overly complex Paperclip files that import lots of code _could_ amount to very heavy web components that would result in a very _slow_, and possibly unusable visual editing experience (especially with many artboards that share the same components).

-> Paperclip's limited expressiveness is also intended for people less code-savvy.
-Certain types such as functions, and objects must be computed _outside_ of a Paperclip template file in a higher order component that contains complex behavior.

 > Simplicity also offers some neat benefits around performance.
 Since Paperclip is declarative and bindings are identified at compile time, the compiled output of Paperclip can be optimized to the _bare minimum_ amount of operations required to update a dynamic UI.
-This is similar to how [Glimmer](#TODO-LINK) works.

 #### Paperclip Goals

-- To provide a syntax that is close to web standards.
+- To provide a syntax that is relatively close to web standards.
 - Provide a syntax that can be compiled to other languages, and frameworks.
 - Provide a syntax that's designed for visual editing, but human readable.
 - Type safety to ensure breaking changes to UI can be traced to other web components.